HamzaEzzRa/xilinxget/README.md

-# Vivado Download Crawler
+# Xilinx Download Crawler
-Python script to automate the process of downloading specific versions of Vivado/Vitis binaries from the AMD Xilinx website, without the need of a GUI.
-This script takes care of finding the specified version, signing in, filling necessary information and saving the files locally.
+Python script to automate the process of downloading tools from the AMD Xilinx website, without the need of a GUI.
+This script takes care of finding a specific tool/version, signing in, filling necessary information and saving the files locally.

 ## Prerequisites
 **This was tested on Ubuntu 20.04, using Python 3.10.5**